- What is One Billion Rising 2023: Rise for Freedom?

 ONE BILLION RISING campaigns over the years

-A. ONE BILLION RISING announced the 2023 theme and campaign: RISE For Freedom & to Create the New Culture.
-The campaign addresses the devastating consequences of the ongoing vicious systems of patriarchy, imperialism, capitalism and racism in the world today and the destructive battle for power fought over women’s bodies and the body of the earth.
+A. ONE BILLION RISING 2024 theme and campaign: RISE For Freedom & Be The New World addresses the devastating consequences of the ongoing vicious systems of patriarchy, imperialism, capitalism and racism in the world today and the destructive battle for power fought over women’s bodies and the body of the earth.

-Created by a community of 47 One Billion Rising coordinators located across the globe, this year’s campaign will celebrate 10 years of OBR and urge communities worldwide to utilize art and activism, creative resistance events and gatherings, both online and offline, to demand an end to violence against women, girls and the planet and to shine a light on the rampant impunity and injustice that survivors most often face.
+Created by a community of over 40 One Billion Rising coordinators located across the globe, the 2024 campaign urges communities worldwide to utilize art and activism, creative resistance events and gatherings, both online and offline, to demand an end to violence against women, gender expansive people, girls and the planet and to shine a light on the rampant impunity and injustice that survivors most often face.

 Q. How are the countries that participate/hold rising events selected?